 Even in modern multi-institutional series using 70 to 80 mg/m2 per cycle, there is significant variability in reported response rates, which range from 10 to 25 percent [19-25].
 The vast majority are partial, rather than complete, responses .

 Doxorubicin is associated with reversible myelosuppression, mucositis, alopecia, nausea and vomiting, and both acute and chronic cardiotoxicity.
 This drug has a relatively narrow therapeutic index; even small variations of dose beyond 75 mg/m2 can drastically worsen patient tolerance, and even 75 mg/m2 is considered by many patients to be significantly more toxic than 60 mg/m2.
 Infusional, rather than bolus, administration reduces the likelihood of cardiotoxicity.
 Other methods to diminish cardiotoxicity include the concomitant use of the cardioprotectant dexrazoxane or the use of liposome-encapsulated doxorubicin.
 (See "Clinical manifestations, monitoring, and diagnosis of anthracycline-induced cardiotoxicity" and "Prevention and management of anthracycline cardiotoxicity".)

 Pegylated liposomal doxorubicin — Liposomal encapsulation appears to improve the side effect profile of doxorubicin, thereby increasing the therapeutic index.
 The most widely used preparation (Doxil in the United States and Caelyx in Europe) is a large liposome with polyethylene glycol (PEG) anchored within the lipid bilayer, which acts as a hydrophilic coating to prolong the circulating half-life of the liposome by preventing degradation within the reticuloendothelial system.
 The toxicity profile is somewhat different from nonencapsulated doxorubicin, mainly consisting of an acute hypersensitivity-like reaction, in approximately 8 percent of patients, palmar-plantar erythrodysesthesia ("hand-foot syndrome"), and esophagitis.
-(See "Cutaneous complications of conventional chemotherapy agents", section on 'Acral erythema (hand-foot syndrome)'.)
+(See "Cutaneous side effects of conventional chemotherapy agents", section on 'Acral erythema (hand-foot syndrome)'.)